Tighter Performance Theory of FedExProx: Introduction

 Here, $f$ is a convex function and $\gamma>0$ plays a rule of a regularization parameter.
 It is important to note that computing $\prox_{\gamma f} (\cdot)$ is an optimization problem on its own.
-However, the analyses of such methods typically do not consider how this subproblem should be solved via some iterative technique, and instead assume that computing $\prox_{\gamma f} (\cdot)$ is computationally cheap and can be performed using any solver, e.g., \algname{GD}, \algname{Newton's method} or \algname{LBFGS} \citep{nesterov2018lectures,liu1989limited}.
+However, the analyses of such methods typically do not consider how this subproblem should be solved, and instead assume that computing $\prox_{\gamma f} (\cdot)$ is computationally cheap and can be performed using any iterative solver, e.g., \algname{GD}, \algname{Newton's method} or \algname{LBFGS} \citep{nesterov2018lectures,liu1989limited}.

 There exist numerous proximal methods addressing the single-node case.
 A classic approach is the Proximal Point Method (\algname{PPM}) by \citet{rockafellar1976monotone}, which iterates $x_{k+1}=\prox_{\gamma_k f} (x_k)$.
 Stochastic versions of \algname{PPM} have also been studied \citep{ryu2014stochastic, bianchi2016ergodic, patrascu2018nonasymptotic}.
 Recently, interest in stochastic proximal methods has surged, with promising results from several works \citep{condat2022RandProx, traore2024variance, sadiev2024stochastic, combettes2024randomly}.
-In the context of distributed learning, one relevant work by \citet{li2020federated} builds on the principles of \algname{FedAvg} to introduce its proximal variant -- \algname{FedProx}.
+In the context of distributed learning, one relevant work by \citet{li2020federated} builds on the principles of \algname{FedAvg} to introduce its proximal variant--\algname{FedProx}.
 The method replaces local gradient-based updates with proximal operator computations, leading to the update rule

 By leveraging proximal operators, \algname{FedProx} addresses some of the limitations of traditional \algname{GD} in FL.
 However, simply averaging local updates at the server remains suboptimal and can be improved.